puppetlabs/puppet-docs/source/references/glossary.markdown

 ### virtual resource

-a resource that is defined but will not be added to a system's catalog unless it is explicitly realized.
-See also [realize](#realize).
+A resource that is declared in the catalog but will not be applied to a system unless it is explicitly [realized](#realize).

+See [Virtual Resources](/guides/virtual_resources.html) for more details.